 A device can have one or more capabilities describing what you can do with it.

-For example, a battery-powered door lock with a pin-pad such as Yale Assure would have the lock, access_codes, and battery capabilities.
+For example, a battery-powered door lock with a pin-pad such as Yale Assure would have the

 Seam exposes each capability as a set of APIs.
 Furthermore, those APIs are standardized across brands for ease of integration.